coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 #### Relational rule

-Relational rule defines the relationship between two syntax nodes.
+A relational rule defines the relationship between two syntax nodes.
 There are four kinds of relational rule: `inside`, `has`, `follows` and `precedes`.

 All four relational rules accept a sub-rule object as their value.
 The sub-rule